 Our leadership recently published two pieces in the Huffington post about issues that are critical to our nation’s future – the importance of investing in neighborhoods and how the current education reform debate is missing the point.
-The first piece was co-authored by our Executive Board Chair Shirley Franklin and our President Carol Naughton.
+The first piece was co-authored by our former Executive Board Chair of Purpose Built Communities, Shirley Franklin and our President Carol Naughton.
 The second piece is by Shirley Franklin.

 In “America Thrives When Neighborhoods Thrive,” Shirley Franklin and Carol Naughton write:

 Private sector leaders in 16 cities across the country are doing this vital, long-term work.
 Some work in “red” states, some in “blue” states.
 What they all have in common is a desire to work with best-in-class partners to transform neighborhoods of concentrated poverty into healthy, mixed-income neighborhoods with deep, durable channels for low income residents to rise out of poverty.
 The investments in housing, education and wellness are sustained by a “community quarterback,” a nonprofit dedicated solely to the transformation of a specific neighborhood, aligning resources and partners to focus on serving local residents, families and children while attracting new investment and residents over time.
 Now more than ever, people are looking for solutions that work.
 The Purpose Built Communities Model works.
 Not only that, it is being implemented by private sector leaders in cities that look very different from each other from coast to coast.
 We are looking for more leaders to support in this difficult but effective work.

 In “Education Reform Debate Misses the Point,” Shirley Franklin writes: